The Tortures and Torments

 written on May 22 concerning the Blessed Martyr, St. Basiliscus:

-St. Basiliscus, martyred under the Emperor Maximian, from the district
+anniversary of St. Basiliscus, martyred under the Emperor Maximian,

-of Amasea.
-Imprisoned on account of his profession of Christ’s faith
+from the district of Amasea.
+Imprisoned on account of his profession

-by Agrippa the Governor, he was repeatedly shod with iron shoes
+of Christ’s faith by Agrippa the Governor, he was repeatedly shod

-nailed on with red-hot nails, and ordered to be driven along the
+with iron shoes nailed on with red-hot nails, and ordered to be

 CHAPTER VIII